RobertoTjesse/Lowest-Astronomical-Tide/README.md

-# Creation of a database to extract estimated LAT values defined by a study area
+# Creation of a PostgreSQL database to extract estimated mss values defined by a study area prior to BLAST processing

 In order to provide calibration geoids for subsea surveying equipment, I have written this small guideline.
 It makes use of a relational database which is common in GIS called PostgreSQL.
 The guideline starts from 0 to 100.
 We will go through extracting MSS values for a selected area, to transform them to LAT values making use of BLAST.